homelight/worksheets/README.md

 	tuple[T1, ..., Tn]

-NOTE: We don't want to allow `tuple[map[foo]]`, so how do we differentiate the simple types, from more complex types like maps?
+NOTE #1: We don't want to allow `tuple[map[foo]]`, so how do we differentiate the simple types, from more complex types like maps?
 Maps can be the type of fields, but the type which can go in tuples is a subset of that.
 Maybe 'base type' as `S` and field type `T` is a sufficient distinction?
 Then maps and tuples would be field types, one over worksheets, the other over only base types.

+NOTE #2: It would make sense to have undefindeness defined only over base types, hence a tupe would never itself be `undefined`, rather all of its components can be.

 ### Keyed Worksheets